Written by: Natalia Brown

 Unconventional extraction methods such as natural gas hydraulic fracturing or ‘fracking’ have received a great deal of attention from advocates.
 Environmental effects of fracking include, but are not limited to, methane and toxic aerosol emissions, resource depletion, harmful wastewater contamination, and increased potential for oil spills and earthquakes.
 Importantly, all methods of fossil fuel extraction impose massive costs for fenceline communities that live, breathe, and work adjacent to these harmful industrial activities.

 After fossil fuel extraction, the raw materials are shipped to a refinery.
 The goals of refinement are to derive the building blocks for plastic production: ethane from crude oil and propane from natural gas.
 At a cracking plant, ethane and propane are then chemically broken down into ethylene and propylene.

 Processing and Manufacturing

-Resins are subject to high temperature and pressue, then cooled in order to make pre-production plastic pellets called “nurdles.”
-These plastic nurdles are the input used by manufacturers to mold and form the plastic products used by consumer arcoss the globe, every day.
+Resins are subject to high temperature and pressue, then cooled in order to make pre-production plastic pellets called ‘nurdles.’
+These plastic nurdles are the input used by manufacturers to mold and form the plastic products we use.

 For example, polyethylene plastics are used to make supermarket bags and water bottles.
 Meanwhile, polystyrene is best known in its brittle form marketed as Styrofoam, but the same chemical building blocks are used to create toy figurines and CD cases.